 Long Distance Handicap Hurdle Trend Analysis

-The course which has produced the most winners of the Long Distance Handicap Hurdle is Cheltenham, there has been a total number of 10 winners of this race who ran at Cheltenham last time out.
-The next best course which has produced the second most winners is Aintree, there has been a total number of 3 winners of this race who ran at Aintree last time out.
+The course which has produced the most winners of the Long Distance Handicap Hurdle is Cheltenham; there have been a total of 11 winners of this race who ran at Cheltenham last time out.
+The next best course, which has produced the second most winners, is Aintree; there have been a total of 3 winners of this race who ran at Aintree last time out.

-The race is open to both sexes with the Male runners having produced a total of 18 winners from a total of 283 runners whilst the Female runners have produced 2 winners from a total of 25 runners.
+The race is open to both sexes, with the Male runners having produced a total of 18 winners from a total of 278 runners, whilst the Female runners have produced 2 winners from a total of 25 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Long Distance Handicap Hurdle: